OfficeDev/Office-Add-in-Commands/README.md

 # Office Add-in Commands Samples

 ##Overview
 Add-in commands enable developers to extend the Office user interface such as the Office Ribbon to create awesome, efficient to use add-ins.
 Watch this [channel9 video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/316) for a complete overview.
 The examples in this repo show you how to use add-in commands in Excel, Word and PowerPoint add-ins.
-If you are looking for information about the already released Add-in commands for **Outlook** head to [http://dev.outlook.com](http://dev.outlook.com)
+If you are looking for information about commands for **Outlook** head to [http://dev.outlook.com](http://dev.outlook.com)

 Here is how the samples look when running: